fahad101/trivium-lyrics-analysis/README.md

 Results
 ---

 As a longtime Trivium fan, the results I got from this project were not as exciting as I thought they would be.
+Maybe it's because I was already so familiar with the lyrics just by regular consuption of their music.
 At first, I was going to place all lyrics into a single .csv file but that method felt ineficient and cumbersome.
 I later decided to just place each song into its own .txt file and organize them with folders.
 This worked much better.

-The charts obtained from the `top_words()` function are shown below:
+The charts obtained from the `top_words()` function are shown below.
+Unsurprisingly, a lot of the words that have large occurances are those that are part of chorus sections.
+Many of these words also have negative connotations, which as shown later, affected the sentiment analysis.
+For Ascendancy specifically, I found it kind of funny how the long segment of "heys" in A Gunshot to the Head of Trepidation did not make it the number one most used word on the album.

 ![ember_to_inferno_dist](https://github.com/hrazo7/trivium-lyrics-analysis/blob/master/graphs/top_words_ember_to_inferno.png)